ERC-BPGC/handbook/CONTRIBUTION.md

 We are using the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/getting-started/#configuration) theme of [mkdocs](https://www.mkdocs.org/) to build the handbook.
 The documentations of both tools have many details regarding further configuration etc.

 All the documentation is written in the form of [markdown](https://www.markdownguide.org/getting-started/) files which are contained within the `/docs/` directory and are sorted according to the field of robotics that the content of the file pertains to.
-For ways on how to do cool things with markdown like the note below and many more, check out [this](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) page.
+For ways to do cool things with markdown like callouts, tables, emojis etc. check out [this](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) page.

-!!! info "mathjax integration"
 We are using [Python Markdown](https://facelessuser.github.io/pymdown-extensions/extensions/)'s [Arithmatex](https://facelessuser.github.io/pymdown-extensions/extensions/arithmatex/) extention for rendering [mathjax](https://www.mathjax.org/) (this includes [latex](https://www.latex-project.org/)) for which you can find more details [here](https://squidfunk.github.io/mkdocs-material/reference/mathjax/).

 Adding a new page to the handbook involves two steps -